Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 In termux you will have to execute some commands that we provide in this repository, you can see them [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/commands/termux)

-we will need parted for dual boot [Here](https://drive.google.com/file/d/1e8kDC2fylkvJuHimlViHOuHyk8xljr6p/view)
+We will need parted for dual boot [Here](https://drive.google.com/file/d/1e8kDC2fylkvJuHimlViHOuHyk8xljr6p/view)

-On Pc you will need the platform-tools, you can download [Here](https://developer.android.com/studio/releases/platform-tools)
+On PC you will need the platform-tools, you can download [Here](https://developer.android.com/studio/releases/platform-tools)

 This file is required to continue with the installation, you can download [Here](https://www.mediafire.com/file/bvibrl34nawl2wg/msc.sh/file) (The file belongs to gus33000)